-To promote better student relationships, a broader exchange of intellectual thought, and to foster the general student welfare, all single, full-time undergraduate students under the age of 21 and classified as dependent as determined by the Mississippi College Office of Financial Aid are required to live in a campus residence hall unless they commute from home.
-Special permission is needed from the Assistant Director of Student Life for Residence Life for a part-time (Below 12 hours) student to live in the residence hall.
-A dependent student 21 years of age or older may seek a residence other than on-campus or their permanent address.
+To promote better student relationships, a broader exchange of intellectual thought, and to foster the general student welfare, all single, full-time undergraduate students under the age of 22 on the first day of classes and classified as dependent as determined by the Mississippi College Office of Financial Aid are required to live in a campus residence hall.
+Special permission is needed from the Director of Residence Life for a part-time (Below 12 hours) student to live in the residence hall.
+A dependent student 22 years of age or older may seek a residence other than on-campus or their permanent address.
 However, doing so will result in a change of institutional scholarship awarded, unless otherwise indicated by the Office of Financial Aid.
 Since some scholarships are affected by a student’s housing, it is the student’s responsibility to check with the Office of Financial Aid concerning scholarship status.

 Deadlines for making such appeals are:

 1st Semester - July 15

 All residence hall students are required to have a meal plan (Except College Plaza and University Place).
 On-Campus Living fees are the combined room and board fees.
 Should a student withdraw from school or cease to be a residence hall student, the On- Campus Living fee will be refunded as follows:

 If a student withdraws during the first week of the semester, only 25% of the room and board fees will be refunded.

 For every week after the first week of the semester, the refund drops 2% each week.

 New Students: A required $200 non-refundable housing reservation fee is paid online through the housing portal at mc.edu/housingsignup and accompanies the Housing Application.